jbaldwin0/jbaldwin0/README.md

-Bio:
-I am a computer science student who recently completed a few courses on Java and Python.
-I am interested in learning more about programming, and I am also working through the material available on The Odin Project.
+I am a computer science student currently working through the material available on The Odin Project in addition to the projects assigned for my classes and the problems on leetcode.